softwaremill/magnolia/readme.md

   case Branch(left: Tree[T], right: Tree[T])
   case Leaf(value: T)
 ```
-and provided a given instance of `Print[Int]` is in scope, and a Magnolia derivation for the `Print` typeclass
+and provided an given instance of `Print[Int]` is in scope, and a Magnolia derivation for the `Print` typeclass
 has been provided, we can automatically derive given typeclass instances of `Print[Tree[Int]]` on-demand, like
 so,
 ```scala